 - A. Assign all tendons in same member the same heat number and identify accordingly. - B. Package each tendon bundle at source to prevent physical damage to tendon during transportation and storage, and to protect strand from moisture.
 Use heavy padding; cardboard is not permitted.
-Do not use wire binding or other materials that could cut the sheathing or tendon. - C. Deliver, store, and handle post-tensioning materials according to ACI 423.7. - D. Immediately remove damaged components from Project site and replace at no cost to Owner. - E. Do not remove sheathing on stressing end until the day of stressing. - F. Materials Stored on Slabs: - 1.
+Do not use wire binding or other materials that could cut the sheathing or tendon. - C. Deliver, store and handle post-tensioning materials according to ACI 423.7. - D. Immediately remove damaged components from Project site and replace at no cost to Owner. - E. Do not remove sheathing on stressing end until the day of stressing. - F. Materials Stored on Slabs: - 1.
 Prior to final stressing of beams and slabs, do not store any materials on slab. - 2.
 After final stressing of beams and slabs but before concrete has reached the specified 28 day strength, do not store materials on slab such that the weight exceeds 50 percent of the design live load. - 3.
-After final stressing and after concrete has reached the specified 28-day strength, do not store materials on slab such that the weight exceeds the design live load. - 4.
-Provide and maintain temporary shoring as needed to support construction loads (incidental).
+After final stressing and after concrete has reached the specified 28 day strength, do not store materials on slab such that the weight exceeds the design live load.

-- A. The Contractor shall guarantee against any and all defects in workmanship and materials for newly installed tendon strands, splices, anchorages, and anchoring hardware for a period of 5 years. - B. The Manufacturer shall guarantee against any and all defects in materials for newly installed tendon strands, splices, anchorages, and anchoring hardware for a period of 5 years.

-- C. Written warranty, signed by Contractor/Manufacturer, including: - 1.
+- A. The Contractor shall guarantee against any and all defects in workmanship and materials for newly installed tendon strands, splices, anchorages, and anchoring hardware for a period of 5 years. - B. The Manufacturer shall guarantee against any and all defects in materials for newly installed tendon strands, splices, anchorages, and anchoring hardware for a period of 5 years. - C. Written warranty, signed by Contractor/Manufacturer, including: - 1.
 Repair or replacement of post-tensioning tendon repairs installed by Contractor: - a.
 That do not comply with requirements. - b.
 With corroded or fractured prestressing steel or corroded post-tensioning accessories in repair area. - c.
 With corroded or fractured prestressing steel or corroded post-tensioning accessories in areas away from repair, which are directly due to post-tensioning repairs installed by Contractor. - 2.
-Removal and patching of concrete necessary to remedy distress of post-tensioning repairs covered by warranty. - 3.
-Repair or replacement, to satisfaction of Owner, of other work or items which may have been displaced or damaged as consequence of defective work. - 4.
-Make immediate emergency repairs within 24 hours of notice of defective post-tensioning repairs. - 5.
-Owner will reimburse Contractor for reasonable costs if post-tensioning distress is not due to Work performed by Contractor. - 6.
+Removal and patching of concrete necessary to remedy distress of posttensioning repairs covered by warranty.

+- 3. Repair or replacement, to satisfaction of Owner, of other work or items which may have been displaced or damaged as consequence of defective work. - 4.
+Owner will reimburse Contractor for reasonable costs if post-tensioning distress is not due to Work performed by Contractor. - 5.
 Warranty Period: 5 years after Substantial Completion date.